zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 To define a histogram aspect, the API requires that the boundaries for the histogram are specified when creating the aspect.

-The mental model for a ZMX histogram is inspired from [Prometheus](https://prometheus.io/docs/concepts/metric_types/#histogram).
+The mental model for a histogram is inspired from [Prometheus](https://prometheus.io/docs/concepts/metric_types/#histogram).

 ### API